blessing (2)

 In Greek and Latin, blessing ultimately has to do with speaking well of, but the Hebrew word בָּרַךְ (barak) has other meanings in addition to praising that are at play here.
 It comes from a root that can mean “kneel” or “cause to kneel,” and it’s in this meaning that we gain some insight into what happened when Melchizedek, the first priest of God, blessed Abraham.

 Through this exchange, Melchizedek is essentially placing Abraham into formal service of God.
-Abraham kneels to God and from that also receives back from God the benefits that come from service of him.
+Abraham kneels to God and from that also receives back from God the benefits that come from serving.
 Consider where God has blessed you.
 How might your blessings represent an opportunity to serve God?

 related topic: blessing (1)